 Consider the impact of covid on working women and retirement – If you decide to shift to part-time work, will that change or reduce access to benefits you and your family receive from your employer (health insurance, group life or disability insurance, or a 401(k) match)?
 You should also determine if you can still afford to contribute the same amount to your retirement account if your income is reduced.
 And if you take time out of the workforce altogether, are you going to be able to continue saving for retirement outside of a corporate retirement plan?

-Look at the impact of covid on working women and social security benefits – If you take time out of the workforce or work part-time, you may end up accruing less work credits.
-Less earnings years means benefits could be reduced.
+Look at the impact of covid on working women and social security benefits – If you take time out of the workforce or work part-time, you may end up accruing fewer work credits.
+Fewer earnings years means benefits could be reduced.

 Who Can Women Turn to for Help?